 From here, you can report spammers in addition to blocking them from contacting you.

-Spam and scams are always changing, so you need a spam text blocker app that can handle not just this generation, but every one that follows.
+Spam and scams are constantly changing, so you need a spam text blocker app that can handle not just this generation, but all the others that will follow.